-You can even use it as a holiday decoration just add some Christmas ornament, and there you go!
-Rosemary plants can make lovely gifts too.
+You can even use it as a holiday decoration.
+Just add some Christmas ornaments, and there you go!
+But, of course, rosemary plants can make lovely gifts too.

 What is thyme?

-Thyme is an herb that it is easy to grow if you are a beginner gardener.
-You will find thyme in many dishes including stews, soups, and meat-based meals.
+Thyme is an easy herb to grow if you are a beginner gardener.
+You will find thyme in many dishes, including stews, soups, and meat-based meals.

-Outdoors you can plant thyme along with the edges of walkway and steps once people rub against it it will release a beautiful aroma!
+Outdoors you can plant thyme along with the edges of walkways and steps; once people rub against it, it will release a beautiful aroma!

 It has a beautiful growth habit that makes it ideal in pots next to taller herbs like rosemary.

-Now if you do use thyme for your landscape do not use those plants for cooking, especially if you are a pet owner.
+If you use thyme for your landscape, do not use those plants for cooking, especially if you are a pet owner.

 Grow lemon thyme to add an unexpected hint of citrus flavor to your dishes.

-As a beginner gardener, you are going to make some beginner gardener mistakes, and that’s OK!
+As a beginner gardener, you will make some beginner gardener mistakes, and that's OK!

-These four culinary herbs are so easy to grow you and as you can see you can grow them year-round and with limited space.
+These four culinary herbs are so easy to grow, and as you can see, you can grow them year-round and with limited space.